-Considering the technical and routine operations-related challenges, an increasing number of biologics developers are increasingly relying on biopharmaceutical excipient manufacturers.
-The benefits of engaging such third-party service providers are numerous; for instance, contracting a supplier for medical grade biopharmaceutical excipients enables sponsors to leverage specialty biopharmaceutical excipients (available with the manufacturers), access larger capacities and achieve greater operational flexibility.
+Considering the technical and routine operations-related challenges, an increasing number of fill finish manufacturing service providers are increasingly relying on pharmaceutical excipients manufacturers.
+The benefits of engaging such third-party service providers are numerous; for instance, contracting a supplier for medical grade pharmaceutical excipients enables sponsors to leverage specialty pharmaceutical excipients (available with the manufacturers), access larger capacities and achieve greater operational flexibility.
 Biopharmaceutical excipients can range from simple inert entities to complex compounds.
 In the last decade, biopharmaceutical excipient development has advanced significantly, resulting in more complex excipients that can be formulated as novel drug delivery formulations.

 The Evolving Landscape of Biopharmaceutical Excipient Manufacturing Domain

 During our research, we identified over 40 players that offer manufacturing services of biopharmaceutical excipients.
 The market is dominated by the companies based in developed regions, which account for nearly 75% of biopharmaceutical excipient manufacturers.
 The growing demand for solid and liquid excipients for manufacturing of different type of biologics, has spurred the establishment of many companies in the last decades.

 Growing Number of Partnerships Validate the Interest in this Industry

 With growing number of approvals of biological therapies, the need of partner for biopharmaceutical excipients is also increasing.
 In the last few years, established players have forged multiple intercontinental and intracontinental deals for biopharmaceutical excipients.
 It is worth mentioning that 60% of the deals were established post-2019